 Climate change is already warming the Midwest faster than the rest of the nation, exacerbating toxic algae, eroding shoreline communities, and causing many other impacts.
 ELPC put together a state-of-the-science report assessing climate risks around the Great Lakes, by experts from the region.
 We are working to amplify the science and advocate for green infrastructure to build resilient communities.
 We are also working to shift the Midwest to cleaner transportation and energy solutions, for the long-term health and economic strength of our region.

-Detrimental species like bighead & silver carp have come to dominate the streams along the southern Mississippi watershed, but we can stop them from reaching the Great Lakes if we act now.
-ELPC is working with colleagues to ensure federal and state funds are invested in infrastructure to prevent invasive species along the Illinois River.
+Detrimental species like bighead & silver carp have come to dominate streams along the southern Mississippi watershed, but we can stop them from reaching the Great Lakes if we act now.
+ELPC is working with colleagues to ensure federal and state funds are invested in infrastructure to prevent invasive species moving up the Illinois River.